ironsmile/nedomi/README.md

 We've used videos from [OpenFest](http://www.openfest.org/) lectures for our benchmarks.

-*There are 2 hard problems in computer science: caching, naming and off-by-1 errors* - Tim Bray quoting Phil Karlton and extend by the Internet
+*There are 2 hard problems in computer science: caching, naming and off-by-1 errors* - Tim Bray quoting Phil Karlton and extended by the Internet